astral-sh/uv/docs/concepts/projects.md

 description = "Add your description here"
 ```

-Additionally, it's recommended to include a Python version requirement:
+It's recommended, but not required, to include a Python version requirement:

 ```toml title="pyproject.toml"
 [project]